glotzerlab/signac/doc/projects.rst

     >>> print(job.workspace())
     '/home/johndoe/my_project/workspace/9bfd29df07674bc4aa960cf661b5acd2'

-Evidently, the job's workspace directory is a subdirectory of the project's workspace and named after the job's id.
+Evidently, the job's workspace directory is a subdirectory of the project's workspace and is named by the job's id.

-We can use the :py:meth:`.Job.fn` convenience wrapper function, to prepend the workspace path to a file name.
+We can use the :py:meth:`.Job.fn` convenience function to prepend the this workspace path to a file name; ``job.fn(filename)`` is equivalent to ``os.path.join(job.workspace(), filename)``.
-This makes it easy to create or open files which are associated with the job:
+This function makes it easy to create or open files which are associated with the job:

 .. code-block:: python